Comecacahuates/iot-connectivity-example/README.md

-# Experiment: IoT Connectivity Monitoring Service with AI-Assisted IaC
+# Experiment: AI-Assisted Serverless Development Workflow for IoT Connectivity

 This project demonstrates an event-driven, serverless architecture for monitoring IoT device connectivity on AWS.
 It showcases a workflow that leverages design-first principles, AI-powered code generation, and robust documentation.